 What Are the Laws Regarding Fake IDs in Texas?

-As long as the legal drinking age in Texas stays at 21, teenagers will probably continue to obtain fake IDs in order to get served alcohol at bars and nightclubs.
+As long as the legal drinking age in Texas stays at 21, teenagers will probably continue to obtain fake IDs to get served alcohol at bars and nightclubs.
 Indeed, many college and high school students view a fake ID as a “right of passage” and a victimless crime.
 But the reality is quite different.
-Getting caught trying to pass off a fake ID can lead to criminal charges, as well as potential disciplinary from a student’s school.
+Getting caught trying to pass off a fake ID can lead to criminal charges and potential disciplinary from a student’s school.
 In addition, any business that serves a student with a fake ID, even unwittingly, may face serious legal consequences.

 What Constitutes a Fake ID in Texas?

-A fake ID is basically any document you present as identification that contains false information or was not personally issued to you by a government agency.
-Some teenagers manufacture fake IDs by altering their own documents–e.g., changing the year in the date-of-birth on their driver’s license.
+A fake ID is any document you present as identification that contains false information or was not personally issued to you by a government agency.
+Some teenagers manufacture fake IDs by altering their documents–e.g., changing the year in the date of birth on their driver’s license.
 In other cases, they may present a valid ID issued to someone else as their own.
 And then there’s simply buying forged documents from an illegal vendor.
 Regardless of how one obtains a fake ID, however, it is against the law.

 More precisely, it is a Class A misdemeanor in Texas to possess or display a “driver’s license or certificate that the person knows is fictitious or has been altered.”
 This also covers situations where someone misrepresents someone else’s driver’s license as their own.
 If convicted, a Class A misdemeanor carries a maximum possible sentence of one year in jail and a $4,000 fine.

 There is also a separate offense in the Texas Transportation Code for minors who possess any document “that is deceptively similar to a driver’s license or a personal identification certificate” and misrepresents their age as 21 or older.
-There is an exception for documents that contain a clear statement that it is “NOT A GOVERNMENT DOCUMENT.”
+There is an exception for documents stating it is “NOT A GOVERNMENT DOCUMENT.”
 But absent such a disclaimer, a police officer may confiscate any document if a “reasonable person would assume” that it is government-issued identification.

 It is also possible for Texas prosecutors to charge someone who alters an otherwise valid driver’s license or government-issued identification card with the crime of “tampering with a government record.”
 Unlike the offenses discussed above, tampering in this manner is classified as a third-degree felony in Texas.
 This means that if you are tried and convicted, you can be sent to prison for up to 10 years and fined as much as $10,000.

-Finally, even if you managed to escape criminal prosecution with nothing more than a fine, keep in mind that if you are a college student, your institution may initiate separate disciplinary proceedings against you for violating their own drinking policies.
+Finally, even if you escaped criminal prosecution with nothing more than a fine, remember that if you are a college student, your institution may initiate separate disciplinary proceedings against you for violating their drinking policies.

 Who Else Can Get in Trouble If I Use Fake Personal Identification in Texas?

-Even if you don’t care about the potential risks to you of using a fake ID, you should consider who else you are putting in legal jeopardy.
+Even if you don’t care about the potential risks of using a fake ID, you should consider who else you are putting in legal jeopardy.
 Using a fake ID is far from a victimless crime.
-To the contrary, it can lead to significant legal problems for the people who give you the ID, as well as those who accept it.
+On the contrary, it can lead to significant legal problems for the people who give you the ID and those who accept it.

-Let’s start with the bar or club you use the fake ID to obtain liquor from.
-It is against the law to sell alcohol to anyone under 21, period.
-A business that breaks the law can lose their liquor license, and individual employees may face civil or criminal sanctions.
-And the Texas Alcoholic Beverage Commission (TABC) will not let a bar or restaurant off the hook just because they thought that fake ID you showed them looked convincing.
-In fact, the TABC itself regularly conducts “undercover operations” where they send underage agents into bars to test their ability to spot and reject fake IDs.
+Let’s start with the bar or club where you use fake IDs to obtain liquor.
+It is against the law to sell alcohol to anyone under 21.
+A business that breaks the law can lose its liquor license, and individual employees may face civil or criminal sanctions.
+The Texas Alcoholic Beverage Commission (TABC) will not let a bar or restaurant off the hook because they thought the fake ID you showed them looked convincing.
+The TABC regularly conducts “undercover operations” where they send underage agents into bars to test their ability to spot and reject fake IDs.